Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Stagecoach.md

 ## Talk at the infirmary for next steps

+TF "Well, we got your missy on out of there.
+Better here than with them Feds."<br>
+G "Thank you, Texas.
+We couldn't have done it without you."<br>
+A "You're a lifesaver, Texas!"<br>
+MA "<i>¡Caballero blanco de los cielos!</i>"<br>
+TF "Hey now, I'm just doin' my part.
+Folks in the West look out for one another."<br>
+TF "This big cahooney should send a signal to them Feds not to infringe upon good folks's property."<br>
+TF "I should be thanking you, for providin' me with the intelli-geence on Fed plans."<br>
+G "I'm in your debt, good sir."<br>
+TF "No, madam.
+It don't work that way.
+You just remember to keep your head on your shoulders."<br>
+TF "I ought to run back to my ranch before them cowboys get too bored of takin' potshots at flies.
+And before y'all make me blush again."<br>
+TF "My humblest thanks, Pistoleros.
+I hope we meet again."<br>
+G "Good fortune, Texas."<br>
+A "Thank you!"<br>
+MA "¡Gracias!"<br>
+W "Thanks, partner."<br>
-Nurse "She will be fine.
-The bullet hit her bone, but luckily there was no more damage."<br>
+Nurse gives the gang a status report on Aiyanas health Nurse "Aiyana will be fine.
+The bullet hit her thigh bone, but luckily there was no more damage."<br>
 N "She won't be able to move as well anymore.
 I'm sorry."<br>
 Nurse walks out of the room
 G "This is pretty terrible.
 Aiyana is gonna have a bit of a limp."<br>